 - The body of a leave letter explains your purpose of writing.
 It has to be as succinct as possible.

-- Make a request for leave in the most humble manner.
-Use words that show courtesy like, “please”, “kindly”, “humbly requested” etc.
+- Request leave most humbly.
+Use words that show courtesy like “please,” “kindly,” “humbly requested,” etc.

 - Mention the number of days you’ll be gone.
 E.g., two days.

-- If you’re enclosing any documents as proof to support your reason for leave then mention it in the body of the letter.
+- If you’re enclosing any documents as proof to support your reason for leave, mention them in the body of the letter.

 - Remember to keep your application as concise as possible.
 Avoid any unnecessary details.